explainers-by-googlers/opener-storage-partitioning/README.md

 The opener can be thought of as switching from a binary state (present or none) to a ternary state (present, pending, or none).

+#### Concrete Example

+If a publisher, say publisher.com, opens a new window on login.com as part of a login flow the two windows can communicate via post message.
+If the first window on publisher.com then navigates to some other origin, say wired.com, the two windows will no longer be able to communicate.
+If the user hits the back button on the first window and it restores the original publisher.com page then the two windows will be able to communicate again.

 ### Transient storage for frames with a window.opener

 Any top-level frame with an active window.opener handle must have a transient StorageKey defined by the top-level origin and a nonce.
 Any sub-frames of this top-level frame will have transient StorageKeys defined by the origin of the frame and the same nonce as the top-level frame.
 If the window.opener handle is cleared, the next navigation of the top-level frame will have a non-transient first-party StorageKey.
 If the window.opener handle is cleared, navigation of a sub-frame will still be to a transient StorageKey as long as the top-level frame has a transient StorageKey.

 This change depends on the first part of the proposal.
 You could think of the rule being rephrased as ‘any frame with (its own or a recursive parent’s) window.opener handle that’s active or cleared and restorable must have transient storage.’

+#### Concrete Example

+If a publisher, say publisher.com, opens a new window on login.com as part of a login flow the second window will be on a transient storage partition and not have access to the same storage as it would if the user navigated directly to login.com on a new window.
+The two windows will, however, be able to communicate via post message.

 ## Interactions